mmontes11/REST-spring/README.md

-charts-js-rest
+res-spring
 ==============

-A REST service used by [charts-js](https://github.com/mmontes11/charts-js).
+A REST web service made with Spring.

 ## Installation